 We periodically evaluate the competitiveness of our executive compensation programs.
-In 2021, the Compensation Committee engaged the professional compensation consulting firm of Willis Towers Watson to conduct a compensation benchmark study.
+In 2022, the Compensation Committee engaged the professional compensation consulting firm of Willis Towers Watson to conduct a compensation benchmark study.
 Willis Towers Watson reviewed and evaluated our compensation packages for our key officers in light of the levels of compensation being offered by companies in the specialty chemicals industry and other related industries which fall within a reasonable size range (in terms of revenues) and operate businesses similar to that of the Company.
-In 2021, the Compensation Committee also engaged Willis Towers Watson to review the composition of the Company's compensation peer group.
-Upon review and discussion of Willis Towers Watson's report, the Compensation Committee made additions and deletions to the former compensation peer group due to changes in size and business classifications of the former compensation peer group companies.
-The compensation peer group companies included in Willis Towers Watson's 2021 compensation benchmark study were:
+The compensation peer group companies included in Willis Towers Watson's 2022 compensation benchmark study were:

 Albemarle Corporation Avient Corporation Axalta Coating Systems Ltd. Carlisle Companies Incorporated Celanese Corporation Eastman Chemical Company H.B.
 Fuller Company Huntsman Corporation Masco Corporation Olin Corporation PPG Industries Inc. The Chemours Company The Scotts Miracle-Gro Company The Sherwin-Williams Company Trinseo S.A.
-Westlake Chemical Corporation
+Westlake Chemical Corporation competitive pay levels for the executives for the following elements of compensation: base salary, target total cash compensation (the sum of salary and bonus), long-term incentives, and target total direct compensation (the sum of base salary, target annual bonuses and long-term incentives).